alfonsoromanz/lispToJavascript/README.md

 ````

 ## Variable assignments
-Values can be assigned to variables during declaration (see above) or using `setq`
+Values can be assigned to variables during declaration (see above) or using `setq`.

+In this version of lisp, variable names can only contain letters.

 ````lisp
 (setq a 2) ; a = 2;